-Found on the south side of the woodland trail on Sunday, 08/27/17 - my Green Heron day visit - see my prior blog entry.
+Found on the south side of the woodland trail on Sunday, 08/27/17 - my Green Heron day - see my prior blog entry.

 But the dragonfly remained in place while I got my camera functioning again.